bcgov/design-system/components/text_input/README.md

 ### Colour Contrast
 * Thick borders help better define the text input area

-### Keyboard Navigation
-* Yellow focus supports tab navigation for use without a mouse

 ### Learn More About Accessibility in the Design System
 * Accessibility Contacts in Government
 * Online Accessibility Testing Tools